Skip to content

-Our history
+Our History

-More than 125 years later, the refinery still operates from its original site.
+Almost 140 years later, the refinery still operates from its original site.
 The New Zealand Sugar Company is now one of New Zealand’s top 100 companies and Chelsea Sugar has become one of New Zealand’s most beloved and iconic brands.

 The Heritage Park opened